-When I visited the Hawaiian Island of Kauai last year, I got to experience a doors-off helicopter ride.
+When I visited the Hawaiian Island of Kauai last year, I got to experience a doors-off helicopter charter.
 It was the highlight of our trip and one of the best experiences of my life.

 Read on to learn more about the best clothing choices for touring in a helicopter.

-What to Wear on a Helicopter Ride
+What to Wear on Your First Helicopter Ride

-Sleeved shirts are great to wear on a helicopter tour.
-They can prevent your arms from getting cold in the buffeting wind from the helicopter’s rotors.
+Sleeved shirts are great to wear on a helicopter tour, and they can prevent your arms from getting cold in the buffeting wind from the helicopter’s rotors.

 Wearing a windbreaker or other light jacket is a good idea not just to keep from getting cold but also to keep the helicopter’s wind from hitting you while you’re flying.
 A good windbreaker can make your helicopter ride less distracting, leaving you free to enjoy your helicopter tour in comfort.
 Check your fabric choices on a windbreaker to choose a fabric that won’t make any annoying flapping noises.

-Sneakers or Boots
+Put on Sneakers or Hiking Boots

-Closed-toed shoes, especially those that fight snugly at the ankle, such as boots, are the best option for when you’re going on a helicopter tour.
+Close-toed shoes, especially those that fight snugly at the ankle, such as boots, are the best option for when you’re going on a helicopter tour.
 You’ll want to choose shoes that will stay securely on your feet even if you’re dangling them out the helicopter’s sides.

 What Not to Wear on a Helicopter Ride

-Your shoes are also bound to get lost if you dangle your sandals off the side of a helicopter, you’re bound to lose your shoes fast.
-It’s a bad choice to wear any type of shoes that you can’t lace to your feet on a helicopter ride.
+Your shoes are also bound to get lost if you dangle your flip-flops off the side of a helicopter.
+It’s a bad choice to wear any shoes that you can’t lace to your feet on a helicopter ride.

-Skirts and Dresses
+- Skirts and Dresses

 Loose-bottomed outfits like skirts and dresses aren’t a good idea for helicopter rides because of all the wind.
 Any kind of loose, flowing clothing is a bad idea for riding on a helicopter.

-Purses and Backpacks
+- Purses and Backpacks

 You shouldn’t wear any kind of accessory on a helicopter tour that has straps or will take up a lot of space in the cabin.
-It’s also a bad idea to take a purse in case it falls out, or you accidentally leave it behind.
+It’s also a bad idea to take a purse if it falls out or you accidentally leave it behind.